Regional Priority Areas

 Bahamas

 The Moore Charitable Foundation and its Bahamas affiliate, Moore Bahamas Foundation, support environmental conservation and education programs that protect the fragile marine environment of The Bahamas.
-Moore Bahamas focuses on advocacy to hold polluters accountable, and on environmental education and research activities that drive change behavior and conservation policy.
-Priority issues include sustainable conch and Nassau grouper fisheries, coral restoration, and preserving the Clifton Bay area.
-We also prioritize shark research and education, and have funded a decade-long expedition that is translating into conservation outcomes in the Bahamas and beyond.
-Since September 2019, we have been committed to Hurricane Dorian relief and recovery.
+Moore Bahamas focuses on advocacy and environmental education and research activities that drive conservation, including sustainable conch and Nassau grouper fisheries and coral restoration.
+Moore Bahamas also prioritizes shark research and education.

 Learn More